 Be careful though, if used improperly your Instagram account could actually hurt your mobile food business.
 That is, unless you avoid the five most common Instagram mistakes.

-In this way, Instagram is just like any other social media platform.
+Our first of our Instagram mistakes is centered on how much you use it.
+Instagram is just like any other social media platform.
 There’s no point in signing up for an account if you’re not active or engaged with your followers.
 A neglected account just makes you and your truck look lazy.
 If you haven’t bothered to post a picture in months, some customers might even assume you’re closed.
-Remember that there are millions of pictures being posted on Instagram every day, hour, and minute.
-If you don’t want to be forgotten, you need to post regularly.

 There’s nothing wrong with some self-promotion across multiple social media platforms.
 But if your Instagram account is nothing more than another place to show all of the same pictures you’ve posted on Facebook and Twitter, then what’s the point?
 Why would anyone follow you if they follow you elsewhere and the content is the same?
 Be sure you’re offering something different.